BSI-Bund/secvisogram/docs/user/document/tracking/id-usage.en.md

 # Id - Usage

-The unique name of the document within the publishing entity.
+The unique name of the document within the issuing party.

 In combination with the publisher namespace (`/document/publisher/namespace`) the CSAF document is globally identifiable.
-An additional version allows a version unique identification.
+If the document version is added to that combination, a single document is globally uniquely identified.

 The tracking ID remains constant when a new version of the document is released.

-The filename of the document is derived from this ID (see section 5.1 of the specification).
+The filename of the document is derived from this ID as described in the [specification](https://docs.oasis-open.org/csaf/csaf/v2.0/csaf-v2.0.html#51-filename).

-The ID is typically a combination of a short identifier of the publishing entity, year and a sequential number.
+The ID is typically a combination of a short identifier of the issuing party, year and a sequential number.
 The recommended format is "CompanyAbbreviation-YYYY-#####"

 *Examples:*